geopm/geopm/integration/apps/amg/README.md

 ### Parallelism

 This benchmark is a hybrid MPI/OpenMP application.
-Unclear which process / thread balance works best, but the app config sets the number of MPI ranks per node to 16.
+It is unclear which process / thread balance works best, but the AmgAppConf sets the number of MPI ranks per node to 16.
 Performance and scaling characteristics depend significantly on AVX compiler flags provided.
 The `build.sh` script specifies -xAVX2.